Summary

 2080 Green Oaks WayPescadero, CA 94060

-Pie Ranch's mission is to cultivate a healthy and just food system from seed to table through food education, farmer pathways, and regional partnerships.
+Pie Ranch's mission is to cultivate a nourishing and just food system from seed to table through food education, farmer pathways, and regional partnerships.

 Pie Ranch seeks support from our community for our annual operational fund.
 Donations from the Coastside Gives Campaign will support programs for schools and youth groups, assist with student transportation needs to and from Pie Ranch, provide seeds for our educational farm, contribute to the maintenance of our farm equipment and animals, enrich the experience of the Cascade Regenerator Farmers through workshops, land access and farm equipment and support our advocacy work for a more just and healthy food system.